paradigmxyz/reth/book/design/goals.md

 The biggest bottleneck in this pipeline is not the execution of the EVM interpreter itself, but rather in accessing state and managing I/O. As such, we think the largest optimizations to be made are closest to the DB layer.

-Ideally, we can acheive such fast runtime operation that we can avoid storing certain things (e.g.?) on the disk, and are able to generate them on the fly, instead - minimizing disk footprint.
+Ideally, we can achieve such fast runtime operation that we can avoid storing certain things (e.g.?) on the disk, and are able to generate them on the fly, instead - minimizing disk footprint.

 ---